Tsardom of Russia: Legal code of 1649

 The Sobornoye Ulozheniye, a comprehensive legal code introduced in 1649, illustrates the extent of state control over Russian society.
 By that time, the boyars had largely merged with the new elite, who were obligatory servitors of the state, to form a new nobility, the dvoryanstvo.
 The state required service from both the old and the new nobility, primarily in the military because of permanent warfare on southern and western borders and attacks of nomads.
 In return, the nobility received land and peasants.
 In the preceding century, the state had gradually curtailed peasants' rights to move from one landlord to another; the 1649 code officially attached peasants to their home.

 The state fully sanctioned serfdom, and runaway peasants became state fugitives.
 Landlords had complete power over their peasants.
 Peasants living on state-owned land, however, were not considered serfs.
 They were organized into communes, which were responsible for taxes and other obligations.
 Like serfs, however, state peasants were attached to the land they farmed.
 Middle-class urban tradesmen and craftsmen were assessed taxes, and, like the serfs, they were forbidden to change residence.
 All segments of the population were subject to military levy and to special taxes.
-By chaining much of Russian society to specific domiciles, the legal code of 1649 curtailed movement and subordinated the people to the interests of the state.
+By restricting much of Russian society to specific domiciles, the legal code of 1649 curtailed movement and subordinated the people to the interests of the state.

 Under this code, increased state taxes and regulations altered the social discontent that had been simmering since the Time of Troubles.
 In the 1650s and 1660s, the number of peasant escapes increased dramatically.
 A favourite refuge was the Don River region, domain of the Don Cossacks.
 A major uprising occurred in the Volga region in 1670 and 1671.
 Stenka Razin, a Cossack who was from the Don River region, led a revolt that drew together wealthy Cossacks who were well established in the region and escaped serfs seeking free land.
 The unexpected uprising swept up the Volga River valley and even threatened Moscow.
 Tsarist troops finally defeated the rebels after they had occupied major cities along the Volga in an operation whose panache captured the imaginations of later generations of Russians.
 Razin was publicly tortured and executed.